Texas Instruments TMS9900

 |The first 16-bit home computer – it has even color sprites!|

 The system of instructions looks very impressive, there are even multiplication and division.
-The unique X instruction allows you to execute one instruction on any memory address and move on to the next one.
+The unique X instruction (a similar instruction exists only for the IBM mainframes) allows you to execute one instruction on any memory address and move on to the next one.
 The execution of instructions is rather slow, the fastest instructions require 8 cycles and arithmetic instructions 14 cycles.
 However, multiplication (16*16=32) for 52 cycles and division (32/16=16,16) for only 124 cycles were probably the fastest among processors of the 70's.

 The TMS9900 requires three supply voltages of -5, 5 and 12 volts and four phases of the clock signal – these are the worse specifications among the processors known to me.
 In 1979 this processor was demonstrated to IBM specialists, who then were looking for a processor for the IBM PC prototype.
 The obvious drawbacks of the TMS9900 (addressability of only 64 KB of memory, lack of the necessary controllers, relative slowness) made an appropriate impression and the Intel 8088 was chosen for the future leader among PC's.
 To deal with the lack of controllers Texas Instruments also produced the TMS9900 variant with an 8-bit bus, the TMS-9980, which worked 33% slower.